ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

 For more detail, head over to [Cost estimation](LogicApps.m#CostEstimation.md)

-## Security/Privacy/Governance concerns
+## Security

-We take security, privacy, and governance very seriously and want you to make the informed decision, that you can consider ProvisionGenie to be a good fit for your organization:
+We take security very serious and want you to make the informed decision, that ProvisionGenie is a good fit for your organization:

-### Security

 * You can't unintentionally overexpose data only by allowing Power Apps in your organization, as Power Apps does not provide users with access to any data assets that they don't already have access to
 * Power Platform leverages Azure Active Directory to control user authentication & access to data